drshahizan/special-topic-data-engineering/materials/data-integration/00-intro.md

 5. Ability to train and build better machine learning models

 ## How Big Companies in Data Science Use Data Integration to Gain Insights
-Many big companies in data science rely heavily on data integration to gain insights from their vast amounts of data.
+Big companies in data science use data integration to bring together data from various sources and make it accessible for analysis.
+Data integration helps these companies to overcome challenges such as data silos, data quality issues, and data inconsistencies, allowing them to make informed decisions based on a unified and comprehensive view of their data.

+One way that big companies in data science use data integration is by implementing enterprise data warehouses (EDWs).
+EDWs are central repositories that store data from various sources, such as operational databases, transactional systems, and other data stores.
+The data is extracted, transformed, and loaded into the EDW using ETL tools, making it available for analysis and reporting.

+Another way that big companies in data science use data integration is by implementing data lakes.
+Data lakes are designed to store large volumes of raw, unstructured data from various sources, such as social media, sensor data, and log files.
+Data lakes use technologies such as Hadoop and Apache Spark to store and process data, enabling data scientists to perform complex analyses and gain new insights.

+Big companies in data science also use data integration to integrate data from external sources, such as customer data, social media data, and market research data.
+This helps companies to gain a 360-degree view of their customers and market trends, enabling them to make informed decisions about product development, marketing campaigns, and customer service.
 Here are a few examples of how some of these companies use data integration:

 1. Amazon: Amazon is one of the largest companies in the world and uses data integration to bring together data from various sources, such as customer data, transactional data, and social media data.
 Amazon uses this data to provide personalized recommendations to its customers, improve its supply chain management, and make informed business decisions.
 Amazon also uses data integration to integrate data from its Amazon Web Services (AWS) platform, which provides a range of cloud-based services to businesses.